Towards Continual, Online, Self-Supervised Depth: Datasets and Scenes

-Our aim is to divide the datasets into two parts: Pre-training and Online training.
-Domains are assigned to pre-training and online training such that the number of domains remains roughly the same in both.
+The datasets are divided into two parts: Pre-training and Online training.
+Scenes are assigned to pre-training and online training such that the number of scenes remains roughly the same in both.